codeconnector/CodingDojo/challenges/2021-04-27-sum-arrays/challenge.md

 ```

 - After your tests pass, copy your code into a new file `githubname.ext` in the `solutions/` folder
-- Eg: My ruby soltion would become a new file `solutions/parhaml.rb`
+- Eg: My ruby solution would become a new file `solutions/parhaml.rb`